 - A6.3 "Hypervelocity Impacts and Protection" is a highly specialized session dealing with ballistic limit equations and tests, unique to the domain.
 It is important to have such a high level technical session even if it means that mostly experts of the topic will attend.
 It leads to a slightly lower but stable participation compared to other sessions, 30 in average, due to this high degree of technicity. - The number of papers submitted has been steadily decreasing these last years, very low in Guadalajara, but was better in Adelaide.

 It was then decided to change the scope of the session and to broaden it to "A6.3 Impact-Induced Mission Effects and Risk Assessments" for Bremen.
 This change appears to have been positive, as there are 24 submittals this year, 2 times more than for 2017, and 3 times more than for 2016. - The No-shows and Withdrawn have to be improved; in Adelaide, only 5 papers have been presented out of 11 selected.
-It is necessary to have a better selection, which should now be easier with a larger number of proposals.
+It is necessary to have a better selection, which should now be easier with a larger number of proposals. - In Bremen however, the score was much better, with a trend to a very "normal" session

 - A6.4 "Mitigation and Standards" is a historical "classical" session. - It was so successful over the years that it led to a general redefinition of the other sessions from 2014 on, with numerous papers which were originally in A6.4 dispatched in A6.5, A6.6 and A6.8; this explains partially the relatively low number of submissions.
 In addition, Mitigation has been a very vivid topic these last 20 years, but now comes a bit to an end: the standards have evolved over the years, and are now approved (even if not very well applied...).
 Their efficiency is dealt with in A6.2, and the side effects as "legal", "insurance", "political" topics are addressed in A6.8.
 Last, it is a session where most of the information is known from members of the space debris community (IADC, ISO, Darmstadt conference...) and there is not so much "new" to be presented every year. - It nevertheless gathered a very good average of 54 since 2011, with an average of 62 in Adelaide, which is excellent. - In order to improve the submission rate, it was decided for Bremen to slightly broaden the scope to "A6.4 Mitigation and Standards: status, lessons learnt and future with smallsats and constellations".
 Despite this, the number of submissions for Bremen is low, with only 9 proposals.
-We need to see how to improve even more the submission rate. - Despite the slight submission problems, A6.4 remains a very popular, well attended, session over the years.
+We need to see how to improve even more the submission rate. - Despite the slight submission problems, A6.4 remains a very popular session over the years, well attended with over 120 max attendance.